BillWaller/C-Menu/README.md

 search functionality, horizontal scrolling, ANSI escape highlighting, Unicode, and NCurses wide characters.
 VIEW can be invoked from within MENU, FORM, or PICK to provide contextual help or stand-alone, full-screen as a system pager.

-You may have noticed that Nvim doesn't render ANSI escape sequences.
-Why should it?
-How often do you need to edit a file with ANSI escape sequences?
-Generally, the user just needs to view that type of file, and that's what pagers like "less" and C-Menu view were designed to do.

 #### Nvim Screenshot

 <img src="screenshots/nvim-log.png" alt="nvim log" title="nvim log" />